-Midstream properties and other property and equipment are recorded at historical cost and include midstream equipment and facilities, including the Company's pipelines, processing facilities and produced water disposal systems, and corporate assets, including furniture, fixtures, equipment, land and leasehold improvements.
+Midstream properties and other property and equipment are recorded at historical cost or acquisition date fair value and include midstream equipment and facilities, including the Company's pipelines, processing facilities and produced water disposal systems, and corporate assets, including furniture, fixtures, equipment, land and leasehold improvements.
 Midstream equipment and facilities are depreciated over a 30-year useful life using the straight-line, mid-month convention method.
 Leasehold improvements are depreciated over the lesser of their useful lives or the term of the lease.
 Software, furniture, fixtures and other equipment are depreciated over their useful life (five to 30 years) using the straight-line method.
-The Company capitalized \$2.2 million, \$1.3 million and \$1.8 million of general and administrative costs into midstream properties in 2022, 2021 and 2020, respectively.
-The Company did not capitalize any interest expense into midstream properties for the years ended December 31, 2020 or 2021.
-The Company capitalized \$0.5 million of interest expense into midstream properties for the year ended December 31, 2020.
+The Company capitalized \$2.9 million, \$2.2 million and \$1.3 million of general and administrative costs into midstream properties in 2023, 2022 and 2021, respectively.
+The Company capitalized \$2.1 million of interest expense into midstream properties for the year ended December 31, 2023.
+The Company did not capitalize any interest expense into midstream properties for the years ended December 31, 2022 or 2021.
 Maintenance and repair costs that do not extend the useful life of the property or equipment are expensed as incurred.
 See Note 3 for a detail of midstream properties and other property and equipment.